dftbplus/develguide/docs/gitworkflow.rst

    * you squash your commits before any other branches had been derived from your feature branch and

-   * you squash your commits before any other branches had been merged into your feature branch.
+   * you squash your commits before any other branches have been merged into your feature branch.

 Merge the changes back into the upstream repository